informalsystems/hermes/guide/src/tutorials/local-chains/start-local-chains.md

 ### Reset your configuration and start the chains

-Make sure you have the `{{#template ../../templates/path/gm/default_path.md}}` that we configured in the previous section [Install Gaiad Manager](../pre-requisites/gaiad-manager.md).
+Make sure you have the `$HOME/.gm/gm.toml` that we configured in the previous section [Install Gaiad Manager](../pre-requisites/gaiad-manager.md).
 If this is not the first time you are running the script, you can manually stop the two gaia instances executing the following command to kill all `gaiad` processes:

 ```shell
 {{#template ../../templates/commands/gm/stop.md}}